osrf/gazebo_tutorials/clone_simulation/tutorial.md

 Press [ENTER] to clone the current simulation
 ~~~

-The example will show a message telling you that new server is running and you
-can go ahead and press `ENTER` for cloning the current simulation.
-Before hit
+The example will show a message telling you that the new server is running and that you should press `ENTER` to clone the current simulation.
+Before hitting
-`ENTER` connect a gzclient to the current server, by typing on a new terminal:
+`ENTER`, connect a gzclient to the current server, by typing in a new terminal:

 ~~~
 gzclient